marcvincenti/customapi/README.md

 They aren't stocked on the web but in your session and in a cookie if you set _remember be_ to true while login.
 This isn't safe at all, because we also provide this credentials each time we have to perform a request to the back-end.
 But this is for test purposes.
 This won't be changed until this repo/project will be publicly accessible or in an open beta.
 Feel free to propose any better solution.

+## Basic functions
+The first goal is to let user user build serverless api like this :
+![Serverless schema on AWS] (serverless-app.png)

 ## TODO(s)
 + Auth guards
 + Authentication -> IAM ?
 Cognito ?